Chicken Cordon Bleu Sandwich Recipe

 If you have leftovers, store the fried chicken separately from the buns, ham, and sauce in an airtight container.
 It keeps in the fridge for up to 3 days.
 Make sure the chicken has fully cooled before sealing it up, since storing it warm traps steam and makes the coating soggy.

-When you’re ready to eat, reheat the chicken in an air fryer or oven at 375°F until warmed through and crispy again avoid the microwave if you can, as it tends to make the breading soft and chewy.
+When you’re ready to eat, reheat the chicken in an air fryer or oven at 375°F until warmed through and crispy again.
+Avoid the microwave if you can, as it tends to soften the breading.
 The cooked chicken can also be frozen for up to 2 months on its own, just thaw it overnight in the fridge and reheat before assembling fresh.
 Toast the buns in a buttered pan right before serving and build the sandwich just like you did the first time.

 Can I use a different type of cheese?

 Swiss cheese is the best choice for this recipe because it melts well and goes great with ham and chicken.
-But if you don’t have it, provolone or white cheddar work fine too.
+But if you don’t have it, provolone or white cheddar works fine too.

 What can I use instead of pretzel buns?